AaltoSciComp/scicomp-docs/triton/tut/applications.rst

 scientific software is taking more and more time, thus we need to specifically talk about it.

+Clusters, being a shared systems, has more complicated software requirements.
+In this tutorial, you will learn how to use existing software.
+Be aware that installing your own is possible (and people do it all the time), but does require some attention to details.
+Either way, you will need to know the basics of software on Linux.

 .. admonition:: Cheatsheet

    * There are many ways to get software on Triton: we use the